-A mental health and wellness strategy has been developed for all CS members.
-Some of these strategies include a Peer Support Network (PSN) team, Paramedic/Fire PeerConnect app and the Employee Wellness Committee.
-The goal of these strategies is for all CS members to develop resiliency strategies against occupational stress injuries, promote wellness in the workplace, reduce WSIB costs, and create a positive working environment.
-Over the past 5 years there has been an increase in the number of CS members that have returned to work after being off from an occupational stress injury indicating that the strategies that have been put in place to support CS members is being effective.
+A mental health and wellness strategy has been developed for all Community Safety members.
+Some of these strategies include a Peer Support Network (PSN) team, Paramedic/Fire PeerConnect app, Facility Dog program and the Employee Wellness Committee.
+The goal of these strategies is for all Community Safety members to develop resiliency strategies against occupational stress injuries, promote wellness in the workplace, reduce WSIB costs, and create a positive working environment.
+Over the past five years there has been an increase in the number of Community Safety members that have returned to work after being off from an occupational stress injury, indicating that the strategies that have been put in place to support staff members is effective.